abigailwillow/deathbans/README.md

 ## What's this?

-This is a very simple and lightweight plugin that bans players upon death for a configurable amount of time.
+Plugin that bans players upon death for a configurable amount of time.
 Also has the option to spawn a lightning bolt (without damage) on the player's death location.

 ## Instructions